-We sell the following products from our Farm Stand at 700 Harbor Rd, Shelburne, VT 05482.
-Unless otherwise specified everything you find there is grown on site.
+We sell raw cow and goat’s milk, fresh eggs, frozen beef and chicken, and herbs, vegetables, mushrooms and flowers from our Farm Stand at 700 Harbor Rd, Shelburne, VT 05482.
+Everything you find there is grown on site.

 The Farm Stand

 Our Self Serve Farm Stand is open every day from dawn ’til dusk.
 You can typically find a nearby staff person between 8 AM and 3 PM to orient you to where things are and how it works.
 We have a few different options to make your purchases as simple and easy as possible.
 You can stop in any time and pay with cash or a check for the products that you a purchasing at the time,or you can buy a Farm Purchase Card online or by cash or check in the stand.

 Our Farm Purchase Cards give you all the freedom of shopping at a grocery store, with the value and support of a CSA (community-supported agriculture) share.
 You can use your Farm Purchase Card on any of our great Farm Stand products like raw milk, frozen meat, fresh eggs, or seasonal vegetables!
 We keep your Farm Card on file so you never have to worry about having your wallet on hand.

 You pay $100, receive a $107 Farm Card

 You pay $250, receive a $275 Farm Card